 Build a matrix of their available options

-1. Price the new product above the price of the existing products and skim the market
+- Price the new product above the price of the existing products and skim the market

-3.Price the new product below the price of the existing products (and price existing products at a much lower price) and ‘kill the competition’
+- Price the new product below the price of the existing products (and price existing products at a much lower price) and ‘kill the competition’

 The client could choose any of these options.
-The best option would depend on understanding what options competitors had and which one they were likely to choose.
-For any option chosen by the client, competitors also had three options: Do nothing, reduce prices and match warranty.
-The competitors could have done nothing.
-But they could also reduce the prices to make their offering still look attractive in the eyes customers.
-In addition, they could also match the warranty of the new product — which was the key selling point here — to make their product ‘comparable’ in value to the new product.
-In this way the game could be set up as a sequential game, where the client had three options and for each one of them competitors also had three options.
+The best option would depend on understanding the options available to competitors and which one they were likely to choose.
+For any option chosen by the client, competitors also had three options: do nothing, reduce prices and match warranty.
+The competitors could do nothing.
+They could also reduce their prices to make their offering look attractive to customers.
+Competitors could also match the warranty of the new product — which was the key selling point here — to make their product ‘comparable’ in value to the new product.
+In this way, the game could be set up as a sequential game, where the client had three options and for each one of their competitors also had three options.

 Assess the feasibility and payoffs

 Within the feasible options, there is a need to estimate the payoff of each choice to one’s self and to one’s competitors.
 The payoffs can be estimated in terms of profitability, market share or any other indicator which is relevant to the decision and is aligned with the company’s overall objectives.
-In some cases it may be difficult and less practical to quantify the payoffs because of imperfect information, especially when the companies are privately owned.
+In some cases, it may be difficult and less practical to quantify the payoffs because of imperfect information, especially when the companies are privately owned.
 In such cases, it will still be worthwhile to play the game qualitatively, that is, where the outcome can be simply winning or losing, without any specific value being attached to the outcome.

-Choose the optimum path The optimum path will then depend on what the best scenario is when both the players act rationally to maximise their payoffs.
-While the chosen path may not be the best one to maximise collective gains but the decision is taken because the other player will also try to maximise their payoff, resulting in a strategy which would not be possibly the best if it were considered independently.
+The optimum path will then depend on what the best scenario is when all players act rationally to maximise their payoffs.
+While the chosen path may not be optimum to maximise collective gains, the decision is taken because the other player will also try to maximise their payoff, the result being an outcome that neither party would favour.

 Game theory has emerged as a vital tool in the field of economics and business for developing better strategies when the fate of one player depends on the decisions made by others.
 By identifying the right players and understanding their motivations, managers can generate the right options to set up the game and choose the optimum strategy.